vortexnnetworkvtx/VorteX-Network/README.md

 No matter which industry you are in, VorteX Network solutions are applicable to a range of problems that can be tailored to your business and markets needs.

 Advancing and dedicated Blockchain – the new generation Web3. staking platform. improvements for the next DeFi ecosystem powered by VorteX Gate 2.0
-• Our services provided include everything you need in one place at the best quiality.
+• Our services provided include everything you need in one place at the best quality.
 ------------------------
 Social media channels :